Kirby: Planet Robobot: Reception

 Ollie Barder of Forbes gave it a positive review, comparing it to the mecha anime series Gurren Lagann.
 Destructoid's Chris Carter gave it a 7 out of 10, stating, "While the robot motif comes in half-cocked, Planet Robobot is still a safe, serviceable Kirby game.
 After beating the story and reflecting on it, many elements felt like just going through the motions, but those motions haven't gotten stale yet after nearly 25 years."

+During the 20th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Kirby: Planet Robobot for "Handheld Game of the Year".

 As of June 2016, it has sold 300,479 copies in Japan.
 By the end of March 2017, total sales reached 1.36 million copies.